 Enjoy the Bazaar Shopping in Munnar

-Bazaar in Munnar has lots of local colour.
+Bazaar in Munnar has lots of local colours.
 Shops kiosks and market stalls.
 Cows wandering freely and tea stalls and shops selling sweaters and warm clothing.
-This place where tourists di shopping in Munnar is a photographers delight with Fresh fruits, veg etc as well as household goods etc….
+This place where tourists di shopping in Munnar is a photographer delight with Fresh fruits, veg etc as well as household goods etc…

 Shop for Tea from Kanan Devan Hills Plantations Company Private Limited